Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 `ExtendedPosition` serializes to exactly the legacy 32-byte tx-set hash when no sidecar fields are set.

+**Rollout note:** after `featureConsensusEntropy` is enabled, live proposals may carry a serialized `ExtendedPosition` in the legacy `currenttxhash` protobuf field.
+That is a proposal wire-format dependency, not a sidecar-fetch dependency.
+Older binaries that only accept a 32-byte `currenttxhash` are not compatible proposal participants after activation; operators must upgrade the proposal-processing network first, or add explicit version/capability negotiation before attempting a heterogeneous rollout.

 **INV-8 — No unbounded liveness dependency.**
 Every sub-state has a bounded timeout with a deterministic downgrade.
 CE must never be the reason a round stalls once base consensus is itself making progress.